 2021 starts (May 5) and ends (August 25); Flighting based on course handicap (incl.
 July 7 – you have until July 8 11:59:59 PM – before midnight to post your hole by hole scores for Wednesday)

 A golfer is automatically enrolled in ringer board once they become an official member of the Victoria Men’s Club (VMC).
 There are no additional fees required to pay to participate in the ringer board, your annual membership fee covers your entrance fee.
 For example the five dollars that is paid on Wednesday night; 100% of the money is paid out to hole prizes, 18 hole net score prizes, and 18 hole gross score prize (none of the money is used for ringer board prizes).

-Ringer board is a year round competition that starts from the beginning of the men’s club season (i.e. first Wednesday of May) to the Wednesday before the club championship.
+Ringer board is a year round competition that starts from the beginning of the men’s club season (e.g. first Wednesday of May) to the Wednesday before the club championship (for 2021 we extended this to August 25).
 Golfers compete over the competition period to post the best score over 18 holes of golf.
-By mid-June (e.g. June 15, 2013) golfers will be flighted into four groups (0 to 9, 10 to 15, 16 to 20, 21+) based on their course handicap.
+By mid-June (e.g. June 19, 2019 for 2020 [extended to July 15] for 2021 [changed to July 7]) golfers will be flighted into five groups (0 to 6, 7 to 11, 12 to 15, 16 to 20, 21+) based on their course handicap.
 Once a golfer has been assigned to a flight, this is the flight you remain in for competition year.
-Therefore, it is important for golfers to post a their scores to the RCGA web site to ensure you have an accurate course handicap to ensure you have been flighted to the right group.
+Therefore, it is important for golfers to post a their hole by hole scores to the Golf Canada web site to ensure you have an accurate course handicap to ensure you have been flighted to the right group.

 This is a friendly competition, however there are certain rules that apply to all golfers.